juspay/hyperswitch-react-ruby/README.md

 ## Running the sample

 1. Add your keys :
-    - Navigate to `src/App.jsx` and replace the placeholder `PUBLISHABLE_KEY` with your publishable key.
+    - Navigate to `src/App.jsx` and replace the placeholder `HYPERSWITCH_PUBLISHABLE_KEY` with your publishable key.
-    - Navigate to `./server.js` and replace the placeholder `API_KEY` with your API key.
+    - Navigate to `./server.rb` and replace the placeholder `HYPERSWITCH_API_KEY` with your API key.

 2. Install the dependencies / build the server :